 Casa de Campo

-This is a type of dwelling that is typically small and rustic in design, often featuring a steep-pitched roof and made of wood or stone.
+And this is a type of dwelling that is typically small and rustic in design, often featuring a steep-pitched roof and made of wood or too stone.

 Penthouse

-This is a luxurious apartment that is typically located on the top floor of a building, offering panoramic views and often featuring high-end finishes and amenities.
+This is a luxurious apartment that is typically locate on the top floor of a building, also offering panoramic views and often featuring high-end finishes and amenities.

 Quinta